DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Methodology

 \subsection{Adaptive Value Regularization on Model Data}

-When performing policy evaluation, we want to assign higher penalty coefficients to larger error model data, thereby yielding an increased value for $\omega(s, a)$.
-Drawing inspiration from \cite{ref22,ref40}, the KL divergence is employed to quantify the extent of model data errors:
+\tx{When performing policy evaluation, we aim to assign higher penalty coefficients to larger model data errors, thereby increasing the value for $\omega(s, a)$.
+Drawing inspiration from \cite{ref22,bbbbb_3}, the KL divergence is employed to quantify the magnitude of model data errors:}